solo-io/gloo/docs/getting_started/kubernetes/function_routing.md

     moment, since Envoy has [built everything internally around HTTP2](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/http_connection_management), we can use this `:path` header to pull template parameters.
-We could have used another header like `x-gloo` to pass in and then create our `rest-parameters` with the `x-gloo` header and acomplish the same thing.
+We could have used another header like `x-gloo` to pass in and then create our `rest-parameters` with the `x-gloo` header and accomplish the same thing.
 We'll leave that as an exercise to the reader.

 Tutorials for more advanced use-cases are coming soon.
 In the meantime, please see our plugin documentation<!--(TODO)-->